-4.01 The test equipment internal to the 3B20D1 may be shocked on a periodic basis by set may be checked on a periodic basis by software routines.
+4.01 The test equipment internal to the 3B20D2 may be checked on a periodic basis by software routines.
 These routines may also be initiated manually via the maintenance terminal.
 Refer to the input/output message manuals for details concerning the proper format and details of the messages.
 When a malfunction is suspected, software routines verify proper operation or detect faulty equipment.